NEWS

 (There is a lot of data in today's soccer world, but there are so many data items that it can be difficult to know what to look at.
 When you look at data, are there any that you value, or any well-known data that you don't rely on?)

-"Looking at the stats, I think the team that makes more incursions into the penalty area has a higher chance of winning.
-There are various ways of incursing the penalty area.
+"Looking at the stats, I think that teams that make more incursions into the penalty area have a higher chance of winning.
+There are various ways of making incursions into the penalty area.
 For example, Machida makes incursions in a fairly direct way, such as through set pieces, throw-ins, or long passes.
-When looking at the stats for attacks, I find data like, for example, how many times they were able to get past the opponent in a one-on-one attack, which is very interesting to me.
+When looking at the stats of attacks, for example, the number of times a team was able to get past their opponent in a one-on-one attack is interesting data for me.
 If you can get past an opponent who is blocking in a one-on-one situation, you can throw them off balance.
 This can be done by a full-back, inside half, or winger.
-Also, since many goals are scored from shots inside the penalty area, I think it's important to create as many situations as possible that lead to that.
-And if you create more chances than your opponent, you'll have a higher chance of winning.
-Another thing is the conversion rate of the chances taken by the goal-scorers, including the strikers.
-I think it's also important to know how many chances a goal is scored from."
+Also, since many goals are scored from shots inside the penalty area, I think it is important to create as many situations as possible that lead to that.
+And if you create more chances than your opponent, your chances of winning will be higher.
+Another thing to consider is the conversion rate of the chances taken by the goal-scorers, including the strikers.
+I think it is also important to know how many chances a goal is scored from."

-(I think Machida is a team that hits the ball forward and picks up the second ball, so I think the key to winning the game will be to win by recovering the second ball.)
+(I think Machida is a team that hits the ball forward and picks up the second ball, so I think the key to winning Trial will be to win by recovering the second ball.)

-"I think it's a game where there will be a lot of even-handed situations.
+"I think it's Trial where there will be a lot of even-handed situations.
 However, if we can recover the ball there, it will create an opportunity for a counter attack, so I think that's a possibility."

 (You mentioned the issue of entering the penalty area, but what do you most want from your players to beat Machida?)

-"I think our work in both penalty areas will be important, as will our ability to keep the opposition off balance when we have the ball and to be in even situations.
+"I think our work in both penalty areas will be important, as will our ability to keep the opposition off balance when we have the ball and to be in a 50-50 situation.
 Aiming for the space behind us will be key.
 Can we create numerical superiority on the pitch?
-And can we make runs to get behind the opposition from there?
-I also think changing sides will be important."
+And can we make runs to get behind the opposition?
+Changing sides will also be important."

 "Both Ola and Nori did well in today's training.
-We are ready for the match.
+We are ready for Trial.
 Hiroki played a full game for the first time in a while, but the starters were on recovery today.
 Samuel also participated in the full training today."

 "There's no difference.
-We'll have the same approach.
-The players are highly motivated to perform well in every game.
-We're looking forward to Sunday's match."
+We'll approach it the same way.
+The players are highly motivated to perform well in every Trial.
+We're looking forward to Sunday's Trial."

 [Urawa Reds Official Media (URD:OM)]